 “Some of our top players are professionals, but most are amateurs.”

 What specific skills does a poker player need to master the game?

 “A poker face is vital as you should never give information away (while trying to read out opponents).
 You should know the basic probabilities and how to calculate them.
 One of our champions, Dario De Toffoli, wrote a great book on poker that I recommend: The Big Book of Poker

-Why isn’t blackjack included in the competition since it is considered one of the card games that involves the most mind skill in terms of memory and math.
-Card counting might be banned from casinos, but it makes perfect sense in a completion like this.
+Why isn’t blackjack included in the competition since it is considered one of the card games that involve the most mind skill in terms of memory and math?
+Card counting might be banned from casinos, but it makes perfect sense in completion like this.

 “Blackjack is a great game but it’s not usually played between competitors but rather against a dealer, which doesn’t quite fit into our format.
 I can assure you that some of our Mental Calculation World Champions can easily count cards.”

 Overall, the Mind Sports Olympiad has worked long and hard to get to an event of such proportions as it is nowadays.
 The organization aspect falls into the skillful hands of Etan Ilfeld, seeing the event grow and expand.
 The Mind Sports Olympiad 2019 had players experience nearly half a dozen new takes on the game of chess, as well as other classics such as Scrabble and Go.